Loans

 William D. Ford Direct Unsubsidized Student Loan

-The Hesston College Loan is awarded and administered by Hesston College.
-An annual interest rate of 10% begins to accrue as soon as the loan is disbursed.
-A minimum monthly payment of $30 is due during the repayment period which begins six months after the student is no longer at least a half-time student.
+The Hesston College +2 Loan is awarded and administered by Hesston College to students pursuing four-year degrees at the college.
+Beginning July 1, 2014, an annual interest rate of 10% begins to accrue six (6) months after leaving Hesston College.
+(Prior to July 1, 2014, an annual interest rate of 10% begins to accrue as soon as the loan is disbursed).
+A minimum monthly payment of $50 is due during the repayment period which begins six months after the student is no longer at least a half-time student.

 William D. Ford Direct Parent Loan for Undergraduate Students (PLUS)

 The William D. Ford Direct Parent Loan for Undergraduate Students (PLUS) lets parents of dependent students borrow money to cover any costs not already covered by the student’s financial aid package, up to the full cost of attendance.
-PLUS loans have a fixed interest rate of 7.9% and no cumulative limit.
-To apply for a William D. Ford Direct Parent Loan, parents must complete the Parent Loan Request Form and return it to Hesston College.
-Then go to to studentloans.gov to complete the application.
+PLUS loans have a fixed interest rate of 7.08% for the 2020-21 school year but is reevaluated every year in June.
+Parents of students at Hesston College can borrow the difference between the students cost of attendance and the financial aid they have been awarded.

 Alternative Education Loan

-Private Education Loans, also known as Alternative Education Loans, help bridge the gap between the actual cost of an education and the limited amount the government allows students and their parents to borrow in its programs.
-Private loans are offered by private lenders and there are no federal forms to complete.
-Some families turn to private education loans when the federal loans don’t provide enough money or when they need more flexible repayment options.
-For example, a parent might want to defer repayment until the student graduates.
+Alternative Education Loans help bridge the gap between the actual cost of an education and the limited amount the government allows students and their parents to borrow in its programs.
+Alternative loans may be borrowed in the student’s or the parent’s name, depending on the type of loan offered.
+In most cases the student will need a cosigner to meet the credit requirements.
+Alternative loans are offered by private lenders and there are no federal forms to complete.
+Some families turn to alternative education loans when the federal loans don’t provide enough money or when the family wants to borrow additional money in the student’s name.
 Apply for a loan at Elm Select.